IUDataStructuresCourse/course-web-page-spring-2024/lectures/analysis-and-testing-recipes.md

     3. If all else fails, do empirical tests that measure the time for different input sizes.

+For many calls on the same line, add their time complexity.
+(See the next item.)

 ## Composing Statements Sequentially

 Recipe: